George Buck Mitre Planes, etc., Part II: Norris, Holland, Miller, and Price

 …It is particularly satisfying to note that this particular tool, Norris’ last gasp in this genre, fittingly, was destined to be used as a pianomaker’s plane; precisely the same traditional function as that described by Bailey for his Stanley no. 9, the original adjustable block mitre plane.

 In the ensuing 30 years since Maurice Fraser had written this article, new evidence has come to light which has expanded the years of production for both planes.
-Leonard Bailey’s Cabinetmakers’ Block Plane was included in the 1864 Bliven & Mead Tool Catalogue, so the introduction of this plane was 1863 or earlier.
+Leonard Bailey’s Cabinetmakers’ Block Plane was included in the 1864 Bliven & Mead Tool Catalogue, so market penetration for this plane was 1863 or earlier.
+Further research by John Wells, in the late 1990s, revealed that Bailey was producing his first version of the No. 9 Mitre plane in 1858.
 The Norris no. A11 was included in Norris’ 1930 catalogue as well as the Buck & Ryan 1938 catalogue, so the years of production for the A11 were roughly 1929 to 1941.
 And a few more Norris A11 mitre planes have surfaced since 1990, commensurate with a limited output that lasted as long as a dozen years.
 Nevertheless, the points Fraser was making here still remain valid.

 To the extent that the A11 is stark, it also appears authoritative, even imposing.
 Pictures are the next best thing.
 Shown below are two images of a Norris A11 mitre plane that came to the March 2016 David Stanley auction in Leicester, England.
 Photos by David Stanley Auctions.